pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 This is why most types are `Sync` without requiring any explicit synchronization.
-In the event we need to simultaneously mutate some data `T` across multiple threads the compiler won't let us until we wrap the data in a `Arc<Mutex<T>>` or `Arc<RwLock<T>>` so the compiler enforces that explicit synchronization is used when it's needed.
+In the event that we need to simultaneously mutate some data `T` across multiple threads, the compiler won't let us, until we wrap the data in a `Arc<Mutex<T>>` or `Arc<RwLock<T>>`, so the compiler enforces that explicit synchronization is used when it's needed.